seanlw/docker-fake-azuread/README.md

 # Docker Fake Azure AD

-Docker container that is used in development to memic Azure AD SAML authentication.
+Docker container that is used in development to mimic Azure AD SAML authentication.
 This is for development and testing ONLY.
 This should not be put into production.

 Based on [docker-simplesamlphp](https://github.com/kenchan0130/docker-simplesamlphp)